IamAdiSri/auth-id/README.md

 1. **CNN** implementation

     The CNN can identify commonly used groups of words and phrases by an author.
-Also, the CNN captures locallized chunks of information which is useful for finding phrasal units within long texts.
+Also, the CNN captures localized chunks of information which is useful for finding phrasal units within long texts.
-    There are **three** layers to the CNN - first, the **embedding layer** generates a sequence of word-embeddings from a sequence of words; second, the **conv layer** performs the convolution operation using **128 5x5** filter; third, the **dense layer** is used for classification.
+    There are **three** layers to the CNN
+    - First, the **embedding layer** generates a sequence of word-embeddings from a sequence of words
+    - Second, the **conv layer** performs the convolution operation using **128 5x5** filter
+    - Third, the **dense layer** is used for classification

-2. **Bi-LSTM** imlementation
+2. **Bi-LSTM** implementation

     The Bi-LSTM is a commonly used technique for text classification.

     LSTMs are a special kind of RNN which are more capable of remembering long term dependencies in a sequence.
 This gives more context to the classifier which helps in author identification while processing a sequence of text.

-    There are **three** layers to the model - first, the **embedding layer** generates a sequence of word-embeddings from a sequence of words; second, the **bidirectional LSTM** generates email embeddings from the sequence of word embeddings; third, the **dense layer** is performs the classification.
+    There are **three** layers to the model
+    - First, the **embedding layer** generates a sequence of word-embeddings from a sequence of words
+    - Second, the **bidirectional LSTM** generates email embeddings from the sequence of word embeddings
+    - Third, the **dense layer** is performs the classification

 3. **Hierarchical Bi-LSTM** implementation

     LSTMs are known to work best for a sequence of length of 10-15 elements.
 However, in this implementation the model can take the entire document, increasing the length and hence the overall context for classification.

-    There are **four** layers to this model - first, the **embedding layer** generates a sequence of word-embeddings from a sequence of words; second, the **first bidirectional LSTM** generates sentence embeddings from the sequence of word embeddings; third **second bidirectional LSTM** generates email embeddings from sentence embeddings; fourth, the **dense layer** is performs the classification.
+    There are **four** layers to this model
+    - First, the **embedding layer** generates a sequence of word-embeddings from a sequence of words
+    - Second, the **first bidirectional LSTM** generates sentence embeddings from the sequence of word embeddings
+    - Third **second bidirectional LSTM** generates email embeddings from sentence embeddings
+    - Fourth, the **dense layer** is performs the classification

 4. **Augmented Hierarchical Bi-LSTM** implementation

     This model appends **stylometric features** to the final document embedding in the hierarchical Bi-LSTM, right before it is passed on to the dense layer.
 The classification is now performed these augmented documenting-embeddings.

     The stylometric features extracted from the data and experimented with are
     - Lexical